xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

 ## USB Drive Preparation
 A bootable USB drive is created by copying a compressed boot file into a USB drive.
 The USB drive becomes bootable once the content of the compressed file is extracted.

-The first step is to download the compressed USB boot image from CCO:
+The first step is to download the compressed USB boot image from CCO.
+The same IOS-XR image is used for Cisco 8100, 8200, 8600, 8700 and 8800 series.
 ![boot-image.png]({{site.baseurl}}/images/boot-image.png)